Monday, January 21, 2013

 Glen View Club, 18th Hole and Clubhouse

 The Glen View Club membership was well heeled, powerful and connected.
-Included among them were the CEO of Jewel Tea, the scion of Kemper Insurance, the scion of GD Searle & Co, the CEO of the Chicago Northwestern Railway, the CEO of Standard Oil of Indiana (which became Amoco before merging with BP to become BP Amoco and eventually losing its last name), namesakes of tony Chicago law firms and a doctor who was orthopedic surgeon to the Chicago Cubs.
-Golf was revered, its traditions well represented.
-Honorary members included an amateur who had won the US Open in 1916 and a retired immigrant pro from Scotland who had won the British Open in 1921.
-I caddied for both multiple times.
-Money (or the lack thereof I should say) was not an issue for this crowd.
+Members included the CEO of Jewel Tea, the scions of Kemper Insurance and GD Searle & Co, the CEO of the Chicago Northwestern Railway, the CEO of Standard Oil of Indiana (which became Amoco before merging with BP to become BP Amoco), namesakes of tony Chicago law firms and a doctor who was orthopedic surgeon to the Chicago Cubs.

 We caddies compared notes with our brethren at neighboring clubs.
 Near neighbors North Shore Country Club (which once hosted the US Open and twice hosted the US amateur) and Indian Hill Club (where Bill Murray and his brothers caddied, giving rise to the very real world experiences portrayed in the movie “Caddy Shack”) were among several dozen Chicago area golf courses that had caddie programs.
 There was much to compare.
 As the years ticked by caddies at the others clubs came to be paid more than us at Glen View Club, largely due to the no tipping policy.
-We were not happy.
+We became unhappy.

 Sunday is the busiest day of the week on the golf course.
-Men’s golf was in the early morning followed by couple’s golf starting at 11:00 am, with tee times scheduled every eight minutes through 3:00 pm or later.
+Men’s golf started early morning followed by couple’s golf starting at 11:00 am, with tee times scheduled every eight minutes through 3:00 pm or later.
 Any caddie who wanted could easily get in 36 holes and a big payday ($14.00 if you carried two bags 36 holes).
 We set the next Sunday as the day for action.
-Most of us pledged to show up at the caddy shack for work as normal early Sunday morning.
+We pledged to show up at the caddy shack for work as normal early Sunday morning.
 But when the first of us was called to go out on a loop, the day would veer in a distinctly abnormal direction.
-When the caddiemaster walked out on the caddy shack porch that morning with the assignment tickets and called out the caddie numbers for the first foursome, he was met with a unified chorus.
-“Strike” he heard from the basketball court.
-“Strike” he heard from the picnic tables.
-“Strike” he heard from the benches along the porch.
-He heard dozens of caddies yelling they were on strike.
-Members walking to the driving range to warm up just about dropped their buckets of balls.

 Ed Oldfield Sr.,